The Correction Protection Model (CPM)

 - Protects investors against significant market declines

-- all while greatly reducing market risk as measured by volatility of returns.
+- all while greatly reducing market risk as measured by actual time invested and by volatility of returns.

-- CPM is either long (risk on) or neutral (risk off): no short positions, leveraged longs, or hedging via derivatives.
+- CPM is binary.
+It is either Risk On (invested in the market) or Risk Off (out of the market).
+There are no short positions, leveraged longs, or hedging via derivatives.

 - CPM uses the S&P 500 as a proxy for the market.

-All investment models have inherent limitations in that they look back over previous data but can’t see into the future, and CPM is no different.
+All investment models have inherent limitations in that they look back over previous data but can’t see into the future.
 Past performance does not guarantee future results.
-These limitations aside, however, our model argues against the buy and hold “strategy” and the assertion by its proponents that “you can’t time the market” or “you can’t beat the market”.
+These limitations aside, however, our model argues against the buy and hold “strategy”, and the assertion by its proponents that “you can’t time the market” or “you can’t beat the market”.

-Attempting to get out of the way of an emerging market decline comes with the inherent risk of potentially missing out on some performance — especially considering the current “buy the dip” mentality engendered by a decade of stimulative Federal Reserve policy.
-However, our model’s performance since 2007 is a testament to intelligent quantitative risk management, showing that a conservative, systematic, and repeatable process of active management can over time significantly outperform passive buy and hold.
+Attempting to get out of the way of an emerging market decline comes with the inherent risk of potentially missing out on some performance — especially considering the current “buy the dip” mentality engendered by a decade of accommodative central bank policy.
+However, our model’s performance since 2011 is a testament to intelligent quantitative risk management, showing that a conservative, systematic, and repeatable process of active management can, over time, significantly outperform passive buy and hold.

-This data is provided for information purposes only.
-Past performance or back-tested results may not necessarily indicate future results.
+This is provided for information purposes only and is not intended to be a solicitation to buy or sell securities.
 The performance indicated from back-testing or historical track record may not be typical of future performance.
 No inferences may be made and no guarantees of profitability are being stated by Asbury Research LLC.
 The risk of loss trading in financial assets can be substantial.
 Therefore, you should therefore carefully consider whether such trading is suitable for you in light of your financial condition.